-There are some things that simply don’t belong on your resume.
+Some things simply don’t belong on your resume.
 Including them can get your resume knocked out of consideration for a job before it gets a thorough review.

 You might think you’re giving the employer many reasons to hire you, but when it comes to resume writing, there is such a thing as too much information.
-Employers are looking for reasons to screen out applicants when reviewing a batch of resumes in order to produce a manageable group of candidates to interview.
+Employers are looking for reasons to screen out applicants when reviewing a batch of resumes to produce a manageable group of candidates to interview.

 Make sure you don't include the wrong information, which is anything that might lead the company to conclude you are not motivated or qualified to do the job.
 Review information on how employers decide which applicant to hire before starting work on your resume.
 Then work on revamping your resume, so it includes information that will help you get noticed by the hiring manager.

 30 Seconds to Make an Impression

-Recruiters can take as little as thirty seconds to conduct an initial review of your resume.
+Recruiters can spend 30 seconds or less conducting an initial review of your resume.
 That's not long.
 You should avoid cluttering your document with unnecessary information that might make it harder for employers to find the most qualifying elements of your background.

 Top 15 Things You Should Leave Off Your Resume

-Here are the top fifteen things that should not be included on a resume.
+Here are the top 15 things that should not be included on a resume.
 Leave them off, and keep your resume sharply focused on the skills and qualifications necessary for the job for which you’re applying.